Two Weeks Post-Reversal Surgery: A Positive Update

 JWHarding

-I post this here, and on other forums of similar subject manner so people facing a comparable 'reversal' situation can read my experiences.
+I post this here, and on other forums of similar subject matter so people facing a comparable 'reversal' situation can read my experiences.
 Comments and questions are most welcome.

-I was driving home from work in December 2008, when i was hit by a young man who was attempting a reckless maneuver at insanely high speed.
-Ultimately, He crossed into my lane and plowed directly in to the driver's side of my car.
-As i was bring cut out of the car by the emergency services, i faded into unconsciousness.
-I awoke four days later in intensive care to discover i had suffered in excess of twenty fractures of varying severity, including: a broken femur, a broken femoral head, a broken hip/pelvis (x10), a broken chest, broken arm (x4), a compound fracture of the wrist and other such delights.
+I was driving home from work in December 2008, when I was hit by a young man who was attempting a reckless maneuver at insanely high speed.
+Ultimately, he crossed into my lane and plowed directly into the driver's side of my car.
+As I was being cut out of the car by the emergency services, I faded into unconsciousness.
+I awoke four days later in intensive care to discover I had suffered in excess of twenty fractures of varying severity, including: a broken femur, a broken femoral head, a broken hip/pelvis (x10), a broken chest, broken arm (x4), a compound fracture of the wrist and other such delights.
 I also suffered damage to the radial nerve which left me with a completely paralyzed right hand (locked into a 'claw' position).
-On top of all this, i also suffered fairly extensive internal damage, including: a ruptured spleen (which had to be removed), a severe pulmonary contusion of the lung, a ruptured intestine, and last, but by no means least, a ruptured colon which resulted in a sigmoid loop colostomy.
+On top of all this, I also suffered fairly extensive internal damage, including: a ruptured spleen (which had to be removed), a severe pulmonary contusion of the lung, a ruptured intestine, and last, but by no means least, a ruptured colon which resulted in a sigmoid loop colostomy.
 They could offer no guarantees regarding the possibility of reversal until it was determined how well the intestine and colon were going to heal.
 I was 30 years old.

 God bless.